Zero-Tang/NoirVisor/src/svm_core/readme.md

 Certain interceptions must be set to ensure correct functionality of NoirVisor CVM.

 ### Interrupt Interception
 In that Guests of CVM are not supposed to handle external interrupts from real hardwares, any external interrupts must be intercepted.
 We may set interceptions upon `physical INTR`, `NMI` and `SMI`.
 We do not have to intercept `virtual INTR` because they are subject to be injected by hypervisor.
-Interceptions upon `virtual INTR` may induce dead loop. <br>
+Interceptions upon `virtual INTR` may induce dead loop. \
 Upon interception, perform a world switch.
 Specify the reason of interception to be the scheduler's exit.
 For such reason of exit, because `GIF` becomes set when NoirVisor executes `vmrun` instruction in order to switch to host, interrupts will be handled by the Host.

 ### Interrupt Window Interception (Candidate 1 Design)